Paul-Borisov/minimal-azure-openai-express-html-with-streaming/README.md

   - The full models o1 and o1-2024-12-17 did not have the streaming option in API.
 I added fallback to the regular handling to support these models.
 - Added sample code- and text- prompts rotated by new buttons **Code** and **Text** respectively; added **Clear** and **Reset** buttons.
 ![New models and control buttons](docs/images/4_new-models-and-control-buttons.png "New models and control buttons")
+- Improved error handling.
+- Added handling for the Enter and Space keys:
+  - If the user clicks Enter in the prompt box, this initiates the request.
+The user can interrupt the process by pressing Enter or Space.
+  - The user can enter multiple lines into the prompt box by holding the Shift, Alt, or Ctrl key and pressing Enter.
+This does not initiate the request.

 Bug fixes:
 - Fixed the bug with duplicates in the conversation history that appeared after the second request.
 - Fixed the bug with node --watch.
 This experimental switch caused infinite loops occasionally.
 For instance, when I used **npm run dev** on the first load.
 I replaced node --watch with the old good nodemon.
 Now **npm run dev** can be used for the dynamic reloads on file updates.

 # Getting started
+Sign up for the OpenAI API at https://platform.openai.com/
+- Tier 0: The free trial provides limited use of the model gpt-4o-mini.
+- Tier 1: This tier allows for comfortable usage of the models gpt-4o-mini, gpt-4o, o1-mini, o1-preview, gpt-3.5-turbo, and gpt-4-32k-0314.
+  - To obtain this tier, OpenAI requires you to deposit $5.
+- Tier 3: This tier provides access to the full-scale o1 models and the newest o3-mini as of February 2025.
+  - To obtain this tier, OpenAI requires you to deposit $100.
+- You can review all available tiers at https://platform.openai.com/docs/guides/rate-limits?tier=tier-one#usage-tiers

 Clone the project repository, open it in your preferred editor, such as Visual Studio Code.